Baluchi Restaurant - Phuket

 - John Gray's Cave Canoeing Tour in Phang Nga Bay

 Where Is It?

-In the Horizon Beach Resort, on Soi Kepsap in Patong.
+In the Horizon Patong Beach Resort & Spa, on Soi Kepsap in Patong.

 Soi Kepsap links the southern part of Rat U Thit Road with the Beach Road but be warned – it does not have vehicle access from the Beach Road so if you are within walking distance don't take the car as driving in this area is complicated.

 If you do, the resort has a small parking lot.

 Baluchi is open sided and ceiling-fan cooled.
 Tables and chairs are of solid wood while the floor is beige tiled.